 - Chamber Ensemble Program (MUS 20) presents recitals during the last three weeks of each semester.
 In addition, MUS 20 presentations offering outstanding professional players and other musical figures are held monthly.
-These presentations take place on Friday afternoons at 2:55 in the Concert Hall, 142 Monroe, or in room 010, NAB.
+These presentations take place on Friday afternoons at 2:55 in the Concert Hall, 142 Monroe, or in room 010, Shapiro Family Hall.
 Students may enroll in MUS 20 either for credit or without.
 In some degree programs, enrollment without credit for a specified number of semesters is required.
 Students wishing to enroll without credit to fulfill a degree requirement must complete an Unregistered Participation Form in the Music Office before they will be permitted to participate in any ensembles.
-All student, whether registered for credit or not, must complete the same requirements (ie., attendance at meetings, lectures, concerts, etc.) as those expected of students enrolled for credit.
+All students, whether registered for credit or not, must complete the same requirements (ie., attendance at meetings, lectures, concerts, etc.) as those expected of students enrolled for credit.

 *Attendance at MUS 20 recitals is mandatory for all Music Majors.